Who can get a student allowance?

 How do I contact the IRD about my student loan when I am overseas?

 There are several ways to contact the IRD when you are overseas, but it is important to know which department you need to contact.
-The IRD offers a secure web service along the lines of internet banking.
+The IRD provides a secure web service along the lines of internet banking, called myIR.
 It allows you to view your tax information and make payments online and scan through necessary documents.
 In order to use this service, you must register on the IRD website.

 If you contact the IRD through the post, you should always include your name, contact details, and a return postal address.
 Call IRD on 0064 4 978 0779 if you are unsure which address to send your enquiry to.